Ngô Đình Thục

-Pierre Martin Ngô Đình Thục (/vi/) (6 October 1897 – 13 December 1984) was a Vietnamese Catholic prelate who served as the Archbishop of Huế in the Republic of Vietnam from 1960 until 1968.
+Pierre Martin Ngô Đình Thục (/vi/) (6 October 1897 – 13 December 1984) was a Vietnamese Catholic prelate who served as the first Archbishop of Huế in the Republic of Vietnam from 1960 until 1968.
 He later lived in exile in Europe due to the unrest in his country and became a sedevacantist, consequently excommunicated twice by the Catholic Church.
-Five months before he died, he repented his views and was received back into the Church.
+Five months before he died, he repented his views and was reconciled to the church.

-He was a member of the Ngô family who ruled South Vietnam in the years leading up to the Vietnam War and was the founder of Dalat University.
+He was a member of the Ngô family who ruled South Vietnam before and during the early years of the Vietnam War and was the founder of Dalat University.
 While Thục was in Rome attending the second session of the Second Vatican Council, the 1963 South Vietnamese coup overthrew and assassinated his younger brothers, Ngô Đình Diệm (who was president of South Vietnam) and Ngô Đình Nhu.
 Thục was unable to return to Vietnam and lived the rest of his life exiled in Italy, France, and the United States.
 During his exile, he was involved with Traditionalist Catholic movements and consecrated a number of bishops without the Vatican's approval for the Palmarian and sedevacantist groups.
 Today, various Independent Catholic and sedevacantist groups claim to have derived their apostolic succession from Thục.

 Biography

 Early life and family

-Ngô Đình Thục was born on 6 October 1897, in Huế, French Indochina, to an affluent Roman Catholic family as the second of the six surviving sons born to Ngô Đình Khả, a mandarin of the Nguyễn dynasty who served Emperor Thành Thái during the French occupation of Vietnam.
+Thục was born on 6 October 1897, in Huế, French Indochina, to an affluent Roman Catholic family as the second of the six surviving sons born to Ngô Đình Khả, a mandarin of the Nguyễn dynasty who served Emperor Thành Thái during the French occupation of Vietnam.

 Thục's elder brother, Khôi, served as a governor and mandarin of the French-controlled Emperor Bảo Đại's administration.
 At the end of World War Two, both Khôi and Thục's younger brother Diệm were arrested for having collaborated with the Japanese.
 Diệm was released, but Khôi was subsequently shot by the Việt Minh as part of the August Revolution of 1945 (and not buried alive as is sometimes stated).
 Thục's brothers Diệm, Nhu and Cẩn, were politically active.
 Cardinal François Xavier Nguyễn Văn Thuận (1928–2002) was Thục's nephew.